Introduction

 Can I Open a Blocked Account from Inside Germany?

-Only people from countries like the United States of America, Canada, Israel, Japan, New Zealand, and South Korea can open a blocked account after entering Germany.
-If you are from third world countries like India, Pakistan, etc. You need a visa to enter Germany, and therefore you need a confirmation letter of the blocked account before you go to the embassy to get a residence permit.
+If they are from third-world countries such as India or Pakistan.
+You need a visa to enter Germany, so you need a confirmation letter for the blocked account before you go to the Embassy to get a residence permit.

 Furthermore, it can take time to open a bank account in Germany and link it to your blocked account.
 You will not have any money when you arrive in Germany for at least the first three months.
 You should have at least an extra 1000 euros to cover these initial periods.